SomeWeekendReading/someweekendreading.github.io/_posts/2024-05-30-trump-guilty-nyc.md

 contempt, threats to the court staff, their families, and witnesses), and whether he will be allowed to remain free pending his inevitable appeal.

+Obviously, here at Ch&acirc;teau Weekend, we'd prefer him to be incarcerated immediately, and for substantially the rest of his life, given the seriousness of the other charges.
+_Especially_ the Florida classified documents charges.

 ## The Weekend Conclusion